 PCC Natural Markets began as a food-buying club of 15 families in 1953.
 Today, it's the largest consumer-owned natural food retail co-operative in the United States.
-PCC has nine stores in the Puget Sound region and is owned by over 49,000 members who shop (along with thousands of non-members) in our neighborhood locations and value our commitment to:
+PCC has ten stores in the Puget Sound region and is owned by more than 52,000 members who shop (along with thousands of non-members) in our neighborhood locations and value our commitment to:

 - Preserving high-quality food standards